jaihuni/Team-Cook/DP5 report/main report.md

 ##### Overall UI

-- In small window, some UIs are overlaped.
+- In small window, some UIs are overlapped.
 (P1 / Low)
 - The meaning of 'Recipe Suggestion' is ambiguous.
 (P3 / Low)
 - Two 'Recipe Suggestion' button confuse user.
 (P2, P3 / Medium)
 - Going Home or previous page does not work as user's intention.
-(P1, P2, P3 / High)
+(P1, P2, P3 / **High**)
 - It is hard to notice what recipe the user is watching currently.
 (P1 / Medium)

 ##### Recipe Suggestion Page

 - The title 'Recipe Finding' confused user in terms of the purpose.
 (P4 / Low)
 - It is hard to notice the role of 'Add Set' button.
-(P2, P3, P4 / High)
+(P2, P3, P4 / **High**)
 - Purpose of 'Other Recipe List' is unclear.
 (P1, P2 / Low)

 ##### Recipe Optimizing Page

 - The title 'Recipe Optimizing' confuse user in terms of the purpose.
 (P3 / Low)
 - It is hard to notice the role of 'Modify Amount' button.
-(P1, P2, P3 / High)
+(P1, P2, P3 / **High**)
 - Not enough explanation of the amount optimization.
 (P4 / Medium)
 - It is hard to notice that 'Cooking Time' bar could be manipulated.
 (P4 /Low)
 - Meaning of the numbers on either side of the 'Cooking Time' bar is unclear.
 (P4 / Low)
 - Meaning of the numbers next to the ingredients is unclear.
 (P4 / Medium)
 - Purpose of the checkbox is unclear, and it is hard to notice a difference between gray/blue checkbox.
-(P1, P2, P3, P4 / High)
+(P1, P2, P3, P4 / **High**)

 #### High-level Reflections